-Government computer systems do not always have programs in place to lock access to the computer when an employee leaves the computer unattended or when someone tries to guess the employee's password.
-In seven reports, auditors identified inadequate security controls.
+Local governments and courts did not always have controls in place to lock access to a computer when an employee leaves it unattended or when someone tries to access it by guessing an employee's password.
+In 12 reports, auditors identified inadequate security controls.
 In most cases, inactivity controls have not been implemented to lock a computer or system after a certain period of inactivity or after a specified number of unsuccessful logon attempts.
 To reduce the risk of unauthorized individuals accessing an unattended computer and having potentially unrestricted access to programs and data files, users should log off computers when unattended and an inactivity control should be implemented to lock a computer or terminate a user session after a certain period of inactivity.
 Logon attempt controls should also lock the capability to access a computer or system after a specified number of consecutive unsuccessful logon attempts and are necessary to prevent unauthorized individuals from continually attempting to logon to a computer or system by guessing passwords.